Ipstenu/varnish-http-purge/readme.txt

 `wp option update vhp_varnish_ip 123.45.67.890`

-The option is also setable on the Varnish Status page, under Tools.
+The option can be set on the Varnish Status page, under Tools.

 = How do I find my Varnish IP? =